Beyond the National Narrative

 Historical Suriname was a place of imperial encounters.
 For centuries, Suriname was a 'contact zone', an unequal network of colonial groups , the native peoples and the enslaved black population.
 Only the white elite was in a position to tell the story, such as the Scottish-Dutch army captain Johan Gabriel Stedman who wrote the seminal 18th century text on the Dutch ruled plantation economy of Suriname.
 Stedman's writing deeply penetrated into what is now regarded as the most important historiographic and literary text of Suriname, We Slaves of Suriname by Anton de Kom.
 Both publications underline that colonial rule in Suriname offers a complicated, entangled story of empire that transgresses any national frame.
 This project brings Surinamese history and culture in a wider Caribbean and international context, high-lighting original Surinamese, Dutch, and British intersections, both historical and in today's multinational legacies.

-We believe that looking beyond the current framing of imperial legacy as a national story will allow for more and diverse stories to emerge, in particular untold stories of the enslaved buried in colonial archives.
+We believe that looking beyond the current framing of imperial legacy as a national story will allow for more and diverse stories to emerge, in particular untold stories that lie buried in colonial archives and contemporary stories that engage with today's postcolonial reality.
 We want to propose a transnational reading and writing that acknowledges the permeable context on many levels: floating between racial groups, cultures and language, history, literature and activism.

 Language, Imagery and Power